 Day pass to Waitangi Treaty Grounds and discount options

 The best way to understand and to enjoy the treaty grounds is to do it all: the guided tour, cultural show, museum, treaty house, grounds, and carving studio.
-Fortunately, it is all included in the day pass, which actually gives you two days of entry, and is available at a discount on selected entries.
+Fortunately, it is all included in the day pass, which actually allows you two days of entry, and is available at a discount on selected entries.

 There is no one day only option, as the second day is like a free gift.
 We recommend taking advantage of the opportunity.
 Return to capture the photo you missed, or just to relax on the beautiful grounds.
 If you arrive at peak times, there could be a queue to enter.
 Advanced tickets are available.
 Reserve your Waitangi Treaty Grounds day pass.

 Day pass with hangi dinner and concert and discount options

 If you want a more complete cultural experience, add a hangi dinner and concert to your day pass after the grounds have closed to the general public.
 Note: this option is only available from October to April and on Tuesday, Thursday, and Sunday evenings.